NicholasSynovic/nicholassynovic.github.io/content/summaries/how-developers-and-managers-define-and-trade-productivity-for-quality.md

 > Do the assumptions seem valid?

 I don't think that TRUCE can stand on its own just on this work.
-Additional surveys and work need to be done to validate the usefulenss and how applicable this framework is outside of the subset of developers and managers at Microsoft that responded to the survey.
+Additional surveys and work need to be done to validate the usefulness and how applicable this framework is outside of the subset of developers and managers at Microsoft that responded to the survey.
 The authors do address this in their paper.